klarsen1/NBA_RANKINGS/readme.md

 ### Schedule-independent Team Rankings

 Currently, the model ranks teams by predicting win rates.
 This means that, holding everything else constant, the rankings implicitly favor teams that play in weaker divisions.
 A future development could be to have two rankings: one that predicts the win rate given the current schedule (this is what the model is currently doing), and one that normalizes for schedule differences.

+### Uncertainty

+As stated above, the model uses a deterministic approach to decide the winner.
+If the win-probability estimated by the logistic regression model exceeds 50% for a given team, that team is chosen as the winner.
+As a result, the model can be somewhat extreme in its predictions.
+For example, the model believes that Golden State will win almost every future game -- when in reality they'l' likely lose some unexpected games.
+Having a better sense of uncertainty would could create more realistic win rate predictions for tail teams.